 As it turned out, the choice was perfect for us.
 The bodies on these cameras are smaller--much smaller--than my hefty D7000 (a half pound difference!)
 Lisa could tuck hers into her "mule bag" and I fit mine comfortably into my messenger style camera bag (I didn't want to advertise my presence as "photographer").
 We loved that these cameras were intuitive (even considering their wealth of menu controls) and easy to use; they were lightweight (becoming part of my hand via a wrist strap); and their "Super Zoom" lenses meant we didn't have to miss shots or carry a traditional DSLR with a variety of lenses (in the past, up to 8 lenses!)

-There are currently two other Coolpix "Super Zoom" models I'd like to recommend:
+There are currently three other Coolpix "Super Zoom" models I'd like to recommend:

 The Nikon Coolpix B700 and Coolpix P900